Two closed geodesics on compact bumpy Finsler manifolds: Introduction and main results

 For a closed geodesic $c$ on $(M,\,F)$, denote by $P_c$ the linearized Poincar\'{e} map of $c$.
 Then $P_c\in \Sp(2n-2)$ is symplectic.
 A closed geodesic $c$ is called {\it non-degenerate} if $1$ is not an eigenvalue of $P_c$.
 A Finsler manifold $(M,\,F)$ is called {\it bumpy} if all the closed geodesics on it are non-degenerate.
 Note that bumpy Finsler metrics are generic in the set of Finsler metrics, cf. \cite{Rad4}.

 The following are the main results in this paper:

-{\bf Theorem 1.2.} {\it There exist at least two closed geodesics on every compact bumpy Finsler manifold $(M, F)$ with $\dim M\ge 2$. }
+{\bf Theorem 1.2.} {\it There exist at least two prime closed geodesics on every compact bumpy Finsler manifold $(M, F)$ with finite fundamental group and $\dim M\ge 2$. }

-Furthermore, if $\dim M=2$, the bumpy condition is not needed, and we have the following:
+Furthermore, if $\dim M=2$, the bumpy and finite fundamental group conditions are not needed, and we have the following:

-{\bf Theorem 1.3.} {\it There exist at least two closed geodesics on every compact Finsler manifold $(M, F)$ with $\dim M=2$. }
+{\bf Theorem 1.3.} {\it There exist at least two prime closed geodesics on every compact Finsler manifold $(M, F)$ with $\dim M=2$. }

-{\bf Remark 1.4. } In 1973, Katok in \cite{Kat} found some non-reversible Finsler metrics on CROSSs (compact rank one symmetric spaces) with only finitely many prime closed geodesics and all closed geodesics are non-degenerate.
+{\bf Remark 1.4. } In 1973, Katok in \cite{Kat} found some non-symmetric Finsler metrics on CROSSs (compact rank one symmetric spaces) with only finitely many prime closed geodesics and all closed geodesics are non-degenerate.
 The number of closed geodesics on $S^n$ that one obtains in these examples is $2[\frac{n+1}{2}]$, where $[a]=\max\{k\in\Z\,|\,k\le a\}$ for $a\in\R$, cf. \cite{Zil}.

 We are aware of a number of results concerning closed geodesics on Finsler manifolds.
 According to the classical theorem of Lyusternik-Fet \cite{LyF} from 1951, there exists at least one closed geodesic on every compact Riemannian manifold.
 The proof of this theorem is variational and carries over to the Finsler case.
 In \cite{BaL}, V. Bangert and Y. Long proved that on any Finsler 2-sphere $(S^2, F)$, there exist at least two closed geodesics.
 In \cite{Rad3}, H.-B. Rademacher studied the existence and stability of closed geodesics on positively curved Finsler manifolds.
 In \cite{DuL1} of Duan and Long and in \cite{Rad4} of Rademacher, they proved there exist at least two closed geodesics on any bumpy Finsler $n$-sphere independently.
 In \cite{Rad5}, Rademacher proved there exist at least two closed geodesics on any bumpy Finsler $\bf{CP^2}$.
 In \cite{DLW}, Duan, Long and Wang proved there exist at least two closed geodesics on any compact simply-connected bumpy Finsler manifold.
+In \cite{DLX}, Duan, Long and Xiao proved the existence of at least two non-contractible closed geodesics on any bumpy Finsler $\RP^3$.
+In \cite{Tai2}, Taimanov proved the existence of at least two non-contractible closed geodesics on any bumpy Finsler $\RP^2$.
 In \cite{LiX}, Liu and Xiao proved there exist at least two non-contractible closed geodesics on any bumpy Finsler ${\rm RP}^n$.
-In \cite{LLX}, Liu, Long and Xiao proved there exist at least two non-contractible closed geodesics on any bumpy Finsler $S^n/\Gamma$, where $\Gamma$ is a finite group acts on $S^n$ freely and isometrically.